- Decide when to integrate testing and personalization

 The main principle behind integrating testing and personalization is: test multiple variations and launch the winners as personalization campaigns.

 Every experience in your messaging matrix is a hypothesis: a testable statement proposing a cause-effect relationship between your site experience and visitors’ behaviors.
 Testing these hypotheses can help you optimize the experience.
 Any improvement you measure also validates your proposal and strengthens the business rationale behind your personalization strategy.

 The difference between the original and your variations provides insight on how impactful your personalization campaign can be.
 It can also give you a sense of the potential lift your changes can achieve.
 If one variation is outperforming the others, you might ask—should I optimize all other designs to make them more compelling?
 Or is this type of experience particularly compelling for one type of audience?
 Use these insights to iterate in testing and to inform future campaign designs.

 So, once you have mapped out whom you will target messaging and where you will deliver those experiences on your site, you have an opportunity to test that experience.
-In Optimizely Testing, create each experience as a variation and use audience targeting conditions to deliver it to a segment of visitors.
+In Optimizely Experimentation, create each experience as a variation and use audience targeting conditions to deliver it to a segment of visitors.